Solution Annealing of Forgings

-The process of solution annealing is typically applied to stainless steels and high nickel alloys for heat resisting and corrosion resistant applications.
-They are generally high temperature processes requiring rapid quenching.
+The process of solution annealing is typically applied to stainless steels and high nickel alloys for heat resistant and corrosion resistant applications.
+These are generally high temperature processes requiring rapid quenching.

 Selection of the proper atmosphere is a critical factor when choosing proper processing parameters for solution annealing.
 If no oxidation is allowable a vacuum process should be selected.